Stomach and pyloric valve

 Gastritis is an inflammation of the stomach lining.
-Weaknesses or injury to the mucus-lined barrier that protects your stomach wall allows your digestive juices to damage and inflame your stomach lining.
-A number of diseases and conditions can increase your risk of gastritis, including Crohn's disease and sarcoidosis, a condition in which collections of inflammatory cells grow in the body.
+Weaknesses or injury to the mucus-lined barrier that protects the stomach wall allows digestive juices to damage and inflame the stomach lining.
+A number of diseases and conditions can increase the risk of gastritis, including inflammatory conditions, such as Crohn's disease.

 Factors that increase your risk of gastritis include:

 - Bacterial infection.
 Although infection with Helicobacter pylori is among the most common worldwide human infections, only some people with the infection develop gastritis or other upper gastrointestinal disorders.
 Doctors believe vulnerability to the bacterium could be inherited or could be caused by lifestyle choices, such as smoking and diet.